 What is it we do by applying this method, by recalling that copulation is a friction of nerves with spasms and excretions, and that the robe is sheep’s wool tinted with the bloody purple of a shellfish?
 We get to grips with the things themselves, we get to the heart of them and completely penetrate them so that they can be seen as they are.
 Thanks to which, he says, we will be able to lay them bare (apogumnoun: strip things bare) and get to the bottom of them (kathoran), see their euteleian (that is to say their scarce value, their cheapness).
 In this way we will be able to free ourselves from the bombast (tuphos), from the bewitchment with which they are in danger of capturing and captivating us.
 (Foucault 2006: 305)

-This “disqualifying, reductive, and ironic view of each thing in its specificity” (Foucault 2006: 306) that Foucault identifies in Marcus Aurelius is able to free us from things in the context of Stoic concerns to free us from attachments to worldly goods, and ultimately to our own bodies and particular lives, freeing us from concern over death.
+This “disqualifying, reductive, and ironic view of each thing in its specificity” (Foucault 2006: 306), which Foucault identifies in Marcus Aurelius, is able to free us from things in the context of Stoic concerns to free us from attachments to worldly goods, and ultimately to our own bodies and particular lives, thus freeing us from concern over death.

 Similarly Foucault’s analysis of power relations can facilitate freeing us from the particular forms of power relations that we are currently enmeshed in.
 Foucault’s analysis of what it is that fixes and delimits us, and his concern with freeing us from this framework is different from Marcus Aurelius’, but the idea of taking a new perspective on things, by drawing closer as well as standing back, in order to gain a new understanding of them, can be applied to the examination of power relations.